Waters-Nick/personal-site-part-ii/README.md

 This website is a redesign of the website created in the part I project (block09).

 ## Description
+This redesigned website utilizes flex and grid to better layout the site as well as implementing responsive design for users viewing on different sized screens and mobile devices.
 ## Author
 Nicholas Waters